 As students and employees become eligible for the vaccine as outlined in the IDPH's vaccine distribution plan, vaccination clinics will be held on-campus when a vaccine supply is made available to the University by the McLean County Health Department.

-Members of the campus community are strongly encouraged to read the guidance provided by the CDC regarding preventive steps you can take to avoid the Coronavirus and the spread of respiratory diseases.
+Members of the campus community are strongly encouraged to read the guidance provided by the CDC regarding symptoms and preventive steps you can take to avoid the Coronavirus and the spread of respiratory diseases.